TheHummel/cil-monocular-depth/README.md

 ## Baseline model 2: MiDaS Decoder Finetuned:

 This is the pre-trained model from huggingface where we finetuned the decoder on the dataset.
-In our report we made use of both the MiDaS version with [ViT backbone](https://huggingface.co/Intel/dpt-hybrid-midas) and the [Swinv2 backbone](https://huggingface.co/Intel/dpt-swinv2-base-384).
-Simply execute the file [finetune_midas_decoder.py](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py) in models to run the training for the swinv2 backbone.
-We omit the finetuned version for the ViT backbone since it is a bit worse than with the swinv2 backbone and we used the swinv2 tuned version as reference baseline in the report.
-Model definitions starts on [line 126](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py#L126-L148).
+We just import the model and disable gradients for the encoder parameters here to only train the decoder.
+Simply execute the file [finetune_midas_decoder.py](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py) in models to run the training.
+Model definitions starts on [line 126](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py#L126-L145).

 ## 1. Variant: UNet with MiDaS-Encoder features: